whotracksme/whotracks.me/blog/adblockers_performance_study.md

 <img class="img-responsive" src="../static/img/blog/adblockers_performance/ghostery-ublock-origin-brave-duckduckgo-adblock-plus-blocked.svg" alt="Time to match requests which are blocked" />

+### Summary of findings: How the adblockers performed

-On these graphs we observe a plateau for *Adblock Plus*, *Brave* and *Duckduckgo*.
-This can be explained by the fact that these engines implement some form of caching internally, thus having a very fast response time for some requests which were already seen (redundancy in requests comes from both common third-parties seen on multiple websites as well as the fact that we load several pages for each domain).
-This caching can be implemented on top of any content-blocker and does not tell much about the efficiency of each; we can see this as a means to trade *memory* against *CPU usage*.
+On these graphs, we observe a plateau for *Adblock Plus*, *Brave* and *Duckduckgo*.

+This can be explained by the fact that these engines implement some form of caching internally, thus having a very fast response time for some requests (redundancy in requests comes from both common third parties seen on multiple websites as well as the fact that we load several pages for each domain).

+This caching can be implemented on top of any content-blocker and does not tell much about the efficiency of each.
+We can see this as a means to trade *memory* against *CPU usage*.

+### Ghostery’s adblocker performance

-From the previous measurements we see that Ghostery out-performs other libraries in terms of matching speed.
+From the previous measurements, we see that Ghostery outperforms other libraries in terms of matching speed.
 Without going into too many details, here are some of the optimizations which can explain these
 results: